dzhavat/rxjs-cheatsheet/README.md

 # RxJS Cheatsheet

-VS Code extension that lets you open an RxJS cheatsheet that contains import paths and marble diagrams of various Observable creation functions and operators.
+VS Code extension that lets you open an RxJS cheatsheet that contains import paths and marble diagrams of various Observable-creation functions and operators.

 ## Features